Technical Assistance Panels

 Post-Panel

-Following the TAP panel presentation, we will commence writing the final report, which will be delivered to the Client within 3-4 months after the TAP workshop.
+Following the TAP presentation, drafts the final report, which will be delivered to the Client 3-4 months after the TAP workshop.
 Once the final draft of the written report is approved by the Client, we will commence design of the final report.
 Upon completion, the Client will be provided a professionally-designed TAP report in high-resolution PDF format (for web and print purposes).
 We conduct regular follow up calls and/or meetings with the Client post-TAP.

 Cost